matrix-org/matrix-spec/content/server-server-api.md

 Additionally the [`/_matrix/federation/v1/send/{txnId}`](#put_matrixfederationv1sendtxnid)
 endpoint MUST be protected as follows:

 -   ACLs MUST be applied to all PDUs on a per-PDU basis.
-If the `origin` server is denied access to the room identified by `room_id`, the PDU MUST be ignored with an appropriate error included in the response for the respective event ID.
+If the sending server is denied access to the room identified by `room_id`, the PDU MUST be ignored with an appropriate error included in the response for the respective event ID.